This rich pork ragu has a fantastically indulgent sauce. Serve over pasta, polenta or gnocchi for a perfect weekend dinner.

 - While the sauce is cooking thoroughly cover the pork joint in salt and pepper.
 Heat the oil over a medium-high heat and then brown the pork all over.

-- Once the sauce is made and the meat has been browned place the pork into the sauce and place in the over, covered, for 2-3 hours until the pork is falling apart.
+- Once the sauce is made and the meat has been browned place the pork into the sauce and place in the oven, covered, for 2-3 hours until the pork is falling apart.

 - Shred the pork and stir into the sauce.
-Serve over pasta, polenta or gnocchi.
+Serve over pasta, polenta or gnocchi and top with grated parmesan if desired.